8base/Documentation/docs/backend/8base-console-authentication.md

 ### 6. Query Response

-If the query runs succesfully and a user record is returned, great!
+If the query runs successfully and a user record is returned, great!
 Just ensure to continue sending the `idToken` in the authorization header on future API calls.

 If the query **fails and a user record is not found**, we simply need to create a record for the new user.
 This can be accomplished using the [`userSignUpWithToken`](#mutation-usersignupwithtoken), as seen below.